-1. All-Campus Judicial Board - A hearing with the All-Campus Judicial Board may be used as an alternative to an administrative hearing with the Dean of Student Life (or the Dean's designee) for those cases involving alleged serious violations of the Student Code of Conduct (e.g. violations which could result in suspension or dismissal).
-All members of the All Campus Judicial Board are appointed for a term of one year.
+- 1. All-Campus Judicial Board A hearing with the All-Campus Judicial Board may be used as an alternative to an administrative hearing with the Dean of Students or designee for those cases involving alleged serious violations of the Student Code of Conduct (e.g. violations which could result in suspension or dismissal).
+All members of the All-Campus Judicial Board are appointed for a term of one year.
 When appropriate, the Student Government Association Executive Board will appoint at least three (3) student representatives and two (2) alternates.
-At least two (2) faculty members and one (1) alternate faculty members will be elected by the faculty.
-At least two (2) board members and one (1) alternate will be appointed from the administrative staff by the Associate Dean for Student Life.
-The Dean of Student Life and the Associate Dean for Student Life are not eligible for membership on the All Campus Judicial Board.
+At least two (2) faculty members and one (1) alternate faculty member will be elected by the faculty.
+At least two (2) board members and one (1) alternate will be appointed from the administrative staff by the Dean of Students or designee.
+The Dean of Students and the Assistant Dean of Students are not eligible for membership on the All-Campus Judicial Board.
 The Chair of the All-Campus Judicial Board shall be selected from within and among the faculty and administrative staff members.
-A quorum of the All Campus Judicial Board [five (5) members] and representation from the three constituencies must be present in order for a hearing to occur.
-Decisions of the All Campus Judicial Board or any other judicial body are based on a majority vote of the members present; all board members present are expected to vote yes or no on all motions.

-Other Judicial Boards - Other judicial boards may be established by the Associate Dean for Student Life or appropriate organizational units (e.g., Jarvis Hall, Interfraternity Council, Panhellenic Council) for adjudication of constitutional matters, violation of organizational rules, residence life policy violations or any cases of alleged Student Code of Conduct violations referred by the Dean of Student Life (or designee).
+A quorum of the All-Campus Judicial Board [five (5) members] and representation from the three constituencies must be present in order for a hearing to occur.
+Decisions of the All-Campus Judicial Board or any other judicial body are based on a majority vote of the members present; all board members present are expected to vote yes or no on all motions. - 2.
+Other Judicial Boards Other judicial boards may be established by the Dean of Students, designee, or appropriate organizational units (e.g., Interfraternity Council, Panhellenic Council) for adjudication of constitutional matters, violation of organizational rules, residence life policy violations, or any cases of alleged Student Code of Conduct violations referred by the Dean of Students or designee.